A Local's favourite Volcanic Craters in Iceland

 The explosion crater Grænavatn

-On the volcanic Reykjanes peninsula, you will see many craters, but one of the most accessible ones is the explosion crater Grænavatn - Green Lake, which got created in one explosion.
+On the volcanic Reykjanes peninsula, you will see many craters, but one of the most accessible is the explosion crater Grænavatn - Green Lake, formed by a single explosion.

-The crater is named after the lake in the crater, which is 46 metres deep and beautifully green in colour.
-Crystals and hot spring algae in the lake give the lake this distinctive green colour, which varies every time I visit this explosion crater.
+The crater is named after the lake at its centre, which is 46 metres deep and beautifully green.
+Crystals and hot spring algae in the lake give it a distinctive green colour, which varies each time I visit this volcanic crater.

-The crater is located very close to the popular geothermal area of Seltún-Krýsuvíkurhverir, on which I have written another travel-blog.
+The crater is located very close to the popular geothermal area of Seltún-Krýsuvíkurhverir, about which I have written another travel blog.

 Seyðishólar craters South-Iceland